-Can I tell you that I’ve been wanting to make a keto donut recipe ever since I started seeing donut molds popping up everywhere?
+Can I tell you that I’ve been wanting to make keto donuts ever since I started seeing donut molds popping up everywhere?
 It’s true.
-I feel that like everyone was now making homemade donuts and this girl wanted in on this food trend.
+I feel that everyone was now making homemade donuts and this girl wanted in on this food trend.

 Well, I am happy to report that the use of my pumpkin pound cake recipe worked perfectly in these donuts.

-This recipe for keto pumpkin spiced donuts allows you to enjoy low carb donuts without the fear of getting kicked out of ketosis.
-These keto donuts are pumpkin-spiced filled treats that will keep you from feeling deprived all pumpkin season long.
+This recipe for keto pumpkin spice donuts allows you to enjoy low-carb donuts without the fear of getting kicked out of ketosis.
+These low-carb donuts are pumpkin-spiced-filled treats that will keep you from feeling deprived all pumpkin season long.

 Keto Pumpkin Donuts

 Although cake donuts are traditionally deep-fried, I didn’t think that step was necessary in order to enjoy a keto donut that mimicked a high-carb option like those found in places like Dunkin donuts.

-Choosing to bake these keto pumpkin cream cheese donuts rather than fry them also meant that I wouldn’t have to worry about the dough not holding up to the frying process, plus it makes it lower in calories making it easier to fit your macros.
+Choosing to bake these keto pumpkin cream cheese donuts rather than fry them also meant that I wouldn’t have to worry about the dough not holding up to the frying process; plus it makes it lower in calories making it easier to fit your keto macros.